Club Drugs Definition

 Repeated use of GHB may lead to withdrawal effects, including insomnia, anxiety, tremors, and sweating.
 Severe withdrawal reactions have been reported among patients presenting from an overdose of GHB or related compounds, especially if other drugs or alcohol are involved.

 Like other benzodiazepines, chronic use of Rohypnol can produce tolerance, physical dependence, and addiction.

 There have been reports of people binging on ketamine, a behavior that is similar to that seen in some cocaine- or amphetamine-dependent individuals.
 Ketamine users can develop signs of tolerance and cravings for the drug.

 What Other Adverse Effects Do Club Drugs Have on Health?

 Uncertainties about the sources, chemicals, and possible contaminants used to manufacture many club drugs make it extremely difficult to determine toxicity and associated medical consequences.
 Nonetheless, we do know that:

-Coma and seizures can occur following use of GHB.
+Coma and seizures can occur following the use of GHB.
 Combined use with other drugs such as alcohol can result in nausea and breathing difficulties.
-GHB and two of its precursors, gamma butyrolactone (GBL) and 1,4 butanediol (BD), have been involved in poisonings, overdoses, date rapes, and deaths.
+GHB and two of its precursors, gamma-butyrolactone (GBL) and 1,4 butanediol (BD), have been involved in poisonings, overdoses, date rapes, and deaths.